-This is usually your excuse for using a particular style of communication in every circumstance.
-Regardless of whoever you are communicating with.
+This is usually your excuse for using a single style of communication in every circumstance, regardless of whom you are communicating with.

-Why not exchange your approach for that of a smart communicator?
+So why not exchange your one-size-fits-all approach for that of a smart communicator?

 Smart communicators know that in delivering a message you have to consider the receiver of that message.
-The more you can fashion the message to suit the needs of the receiver the better your chances of your message hitting the target.
+The more you can fashion the message to suit the needs of the receiver, the better your chances are of your message hitting the target.

 So there you have them!
-10 cool effective communication strategies.
+A huge gift…10 simple, practical, effective communication strategies.